harleymckenzie/asc/README.md

 ```

-## Service Implementation Table
+## Service Implementation

-Below is a table of of the commands that I plan to implement, and the status of each command.
+Below is a table of service features and commands that I plan to implement, and their current status.

+_**\*** Partly implemented.
+Missing some features that I hope to add in the future_
 | Service        | Command / Subcommand | Status | Notes / Features                                                            |
 |:---------------|:---------------------|:------:|:----------------------------------------------------------------------------|
 | ASG            | ls                   | ✓      | List ASGs                                                                   |